nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 It is far more expensive and error-prone to repeatedly change a complex model than it is to build one gradually from a simpler core concept which is allowed to stabilize before more specialized branches are added.
+Finally, even if the issues with protected metadata were solved and the model was perfected, the complexity of the overall model would create avoidable and unnecessary onboarding delays for any new DCC.

 With the design of C2M2, we are splitting the difference between the ease of evolution inherent in a simple model and